kingoomieiii/frame-transformer/README.md

 # frame-transformer

 This is a collection of tools for working with spectrograms using transformers.
 It includes a vocal remover that has evolved from tsurumeso's vocal remover, a phase predictor, pretraining, a gan, and a vector quantizer for frames.
 Right now I am working on training the vocal remover, however I will be moving onto these others after that is complete.
+GAN script isn't ready (mnight work but I haven't really tried).
+My plan is to finish up training of the current vocal remover and then work on a conditional gan using the frame transformer architecture similar to how pix2pix works.

 I'm calling this architecture a frame transformer.
 The neural network is a position-wise linear residual u-net coupled with what I call a multichannel transformer.
 Current training is going very well at 62459 optimization steps on a cropsize of 256, my plan is to allow it to run to 150k optimization steps at a cropsize of 256 and then up it to 512 to allow for it to build more of an understanding of long distance relationships between frames of audio.
 For this model I will likely only take it to 250k optimization steps.
 Given the method of training, to an extent this is self-supervised in that it constructs training data from instrumental tracks and vocal tracks rather than using a fixed dataset.
 I suspect once trained the model will be able to be finetuned for downstream tasks such as remastering.